 - Unclear vision that makes it difficult to read or drive

-For more severe conditions, you may require surgery that we complete in two parts.
+Treatment for a retinal pucker may require surgery that we complete in two parts.
 First, a vitrectomy is performed to withdraw the vitreous gel from your eye and replace it with a gas bubble.
 After this step, the scar tissue is removed, and the temporary gas bubble is placed inside to assist with healing and help maintain the eye’s structure.
 Your body will naturally absorb the bubble, or we remove it manually.
-Following your procedure, you will need to wear an eye patch for a few days or weeks to ensure your eye heals properly.
+Following your retinal pucker treatment, you will need to wear an eye patch for a few days or weeks to ensure your eye heals properly.
 Our Lake Worth, FL ophthalmologists can help outline your aftercare instructions to ensure you feel confident about the healing process.

 Visit our Eye Care Specialists